Seri Gumum Dragon: A love tale

-In another version of the legend, it tells the origin of Seri Gumum who was a cursed princess that was sealed away in a Forbidden Garden built on the Lake.
+In another version of the legend, the Seri Gumum was a princess who was sealed away in a Forbidden Garden built on the Lake.
 Many years later, a foreign prince called 'Putera Kemboja' arrived from afar and both fell in love.
 The princess eventually broke the seal containing her when she agreed to leave with the prince.
 As soon as they crossed the boundaries of the Forbidden Garden, Seri Gumum and Seri Kemboja immediately transformed into two Nāga.
-At the very moment, the Forbidden Garden was flooded, hidden forever at the bottom of Chini Lake.
+At that very moment, the Forbidden Garden was flooded, hidden forever at the bottom of Chini Lake.

 On dark nights, when the Pahang River was in flood, both Nāga would come out of the lake and go downstream.
 Villagers would hear thunder and lightning as they passed.
 One day, as the Nāga were swimming out into the South China Sea, Seri Gumum realized that she had forgotten her sash, so she swam back to the lake to get it.
-Seri Kemboja who was stronger and loved his new form, swam all the way to the open sea, thinking that Seri Gumum was trailing behind.
-Unfortunately, the lady Nāga swam too close to an island, Bukit Dato' and her sash got caught on a stone.
+Seri Kemboja, who was stronger and loved his new form, swam all the way to the open sea, thinking that Seri Gumum was trailing behind.
+Unfortunately, the lady Nāga swam too close to an island called Bukit Dato' and her sash got caught on a stone.
 While she was trying to get free, she heard the cock crow.
 She knew it was almost daylight and she could not go farther.
 She waited for a long time until her breath became so still that she slowly turned into an island.
 A little bird, the tiom, loved to rest on the island, and soon, the new island was called Tioman.
-Seri Kemboja who had swum on ahead also heard the cock crow.
-He immediately stopped too and he became the Lingga Island.
+Seri Kemboja, who had swum on ahead, also heard the cock crow.
+He immediately stopped too and became Lingga Island.